 While studies are still ongoing on the link between violence and untreated, chronic mental issues, individuals with such problems become the targets of abuse or mistreatment.

 In fact, Psychiatric Services in North Carolina has discovered that people with severe mental problems, who were not taking medication, were 2.7 times more likely to be the victim of a violent crime.

 5. Good mental health can give you a longer and happier life.

 Do you know that your mental state can affect your overall life expectancy?

 A 2012 British Medical Journal study found that people with mild mental health problems may have a lower life expectancy.

 It also discovered that those who suffered chronic mental issues, such as depression and anxiety, increased their risk of death (related to heart disease) to a whopping 94 percent.

 Although you may not have extreme mental health problems, constantly feeling depressed, worried, or panicked can bring serious consequences and influence aspects of your life.

-By now you should understand that taking care of your mind and your body not only means living longer, but also better.
 Hence, whenever there is a sign of mental illness, seek proper medication and treatment as soon as possible.

 Don’t allow the problem to grow and affect your life.